2020 First Day Hikes Park List

 San Mateo County

-Guided Elephant Seal Walks: Ano Nuevo means “new year.”
-What better way to start 2016 than with a moderate 3-mile hike.
+Guided Elephant Seal Walks: Año Nuevo means “new year.”
+What better way to start 2018 than with a moderate 3-mile hike.
 Tours are from 8:45 a.m. to 2:45 p.m.
-Purchasing reservations in advance are strongly recommended at Reserve America (800) 444-4445 or anonuevo.reserveamerica.com.
+It is strongly recommended to purchase reservations in advance at ReserveCalifornia (800) 444-4445 or www.reservecalifornia.com.
 Cost is $7 per person.
-Visit large colony of Northern elephant seals and watch the bulls defend their territory, while pregnant females ready to birth their pups.
+Visit a large colony of Northern elephant seals and watch the bulls defend their territory, while pregnant females ready to birth their pups.
 Please meet at the Marine Education Center.
-Layers, sturdy shoes, and rain gear is strongly advised, no pets, no umbrellas or strollers.
-The walk will happen, rain or shine—hopefully rain!
-The hike is recommended for all ages children must be accompanied by parent.
-For more information, please call (650) 879-2025 or email Ano.EqualAccess@parks.ca.gov.
+Layers, sturdy shoes and rain gear strongly advised.
+No pets, umbrellas or strollers.
+The walk will happen, rain or shine—hopefully not rain!
+The hike is recommended for all ages; children must be accompanied by a parent.
+For more information, please call (650) 879-2025 or see the parks website at www.parks.ca.gov/anosealwalks.

-Equal Access Seal Tours: Ano Nuevo means “new year.”
-What better way to start 2016 than with an easy 1.5 mile (wheelchair-accessible boardwalk) hike.
-Tours begin at 10:00 a.m. and 1:00 p.m.
-Purchasing reservations in advance is strongly recommended at Reserve America (800) 444-4445 or anonuevo.reserveamerica.com.
+Equal Access Seal Tours: Año Nuevo means “new year.”
+What better way to start 2018 than with an easy 1.5-mile (wheelchair-accessible boardwalk) hike.
+Tours begin at 10 a.m. and 1 p.m.
+Advance reservations are strongly recommended at ReserveCalifornia (800) 444-4445 or www.reservecalifornia.com.
 Cost is $7 per person.
-Visit large colony of Northern elephant seals and watch the bulls defend their territory, while pregnant females ready to birth their pups.
+Visit a large colony of Northern elephant seals and watch the bulls defend their territory, while pregnant females ready to birth their pups.
 Please meet at the Marine Education Center.
-Layers, sturdy shoes, and rain gear is strongly advised, no pets (Service dogs admitted with previous notice.
-Due to limited space, each person with mobility needs can bring up to two guests/assistants,) no umbrellas or strollers.
+Layers, sturdy shoes, and rain gear is strongly advised, no pets (Service dogs admitted with previous notice).
+Due to limited space, each person with mobility needs can bring up to two guests/assistants.
+No umbrellas or strollers.
 The walk will happen, rain or shine—hopefully not rain.
-The hike is recommended for all ages children must be accompanied by parent.
+The hike is recommended for all ages however, children must be accompanied by a parent.
 For more information, please call (650) 879-2025 or email Ano.EqualAccess@parks.ca.gov.

 Santa Barbara County